TheFreshMarx/LTSM-model-for-predicting-spotify-genres-of-your-spotify-history/README.md

 ## Methodology

 ### 1. Data Preprocessing & Missing Label Imputation
 One of the primary challenges with the initial dataset was a subset of unclassified songs missing their genre labels.
-To resolve this, a small LLM (Large Language Model) was utilized to analyze the available song metadata/lyrics and accurately classify the previously unclassified tracks.
+The daaset has been gathered from spotify directly and then modified using a duckdb database on my compuetr since my ram couldn't handle all of them togheter.
+Then the unclassified songs issue was solved with a small LLM (Large Language Model) was utilized to analyze the available song metadata/lyrics and accurately classify the previously unclassified tracks.
 This enriched the corpus and provided a robust, complete dataset for the neural network.

 ### 2. Model Building
 The predictive model is based on an LSTM architecture, well-suited for sequential data.
 It was implemented in R, taking advantage of deep learning libraries available within the R ecosystem.